 This type of NAP monitoring is the first and so far only measure of its kind in the world.

 Importance and aims of the monitoring process

-The objective of the National Action Plan is for at least half of all companies in Germany with more than 500 employees to have integrated the core elements of human rights due diligence into their business processes by 2020.
-This group comprises a total of around 6500 companies.
+The objective of the NAP is for at least half of all companies in Germany with more than 500 employees to have integrated the core elements of human rights due diligence into their business processes by 2020.
+This group comprises a total of around 7100 companies.

 The German Government will examine the state of implementation in three stages in 2018, 2019 and 2020.

-The outcome of the monitoring process will form the basis on which the German Government will decide in 2020 on which further steps to take in the sphere of business and human rights.
-This might involve legislative measures.
+The outcome of the monitoring process will then form the basis on which it will decide in 2020 which further steps to take in the sphere of business and human rights.
+These steps can include legislative measures.

 Transparency and expertise